Alex-CD/divide-and-concur/README.md

 ### Running

 Compiling the project will spit out two executables, one is the program itself, one is a test suite.

+## How to create a new game

+1. Create a new folder inside src/Games
+2. Create two new classes, inheriting from Core and GameLogic respectively.
+3. Include boilerplate constructors (see Demo Game 1)
+4. Import any required classes from renderables/
+5. Write game logic code in GameLogic
+6. Add game to launcher in Main.cpp

 # License